webdriverio/webdriverio/docs/WatchFiles.md

 }
 ```

-__Note:__ ensure that you run as much tests in parallel as possible.
-E2E tests are by nature slow and rerunning tests is only useful if you can keep the individual testrun time short.
-In order to save time the testrunner keeps the WebDriver sessions alive while waiting for file changes.
-Make sure your WebDriver backend can be modified so that it doesn't automatically close the session if no command was executed after some specific time.
+__Note:__ Try to run tests in parallel as much as possible.
+E2E tests are, by nature, slow.
+Rerunning tests is only useful if you can keep the individual test run time short.
+In order to save time, the testrunner keeps WebDriver sessions alive while waiting for file changes.
+Make sure your WebDriver backend can be modified so that it doesn't automatically close the session if no command was executed after some duration of time.